Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Q: What screening options are available?

 A: “Nothing has been shown to be better than the colonoscopy,” Dr. Burleson says.
-There are other options, he says, such as barium enema or flexible sigmoidoscopy, but these screening methods miss about 15 percent of cancers.
+There are other options, he says, such as a flexible sigmoidoscopy, but these screening methods miss about 15 percent of cancers.

 A virtual colonoscopy is fine for finding large lesions, he explains, but small polyps can be missed.
 “About 65 percent of the time, the test shows something, and then you have to have a real colonoscopy,” he says.